Picture Gallery

 Photo

 Water mystery solved.
-A stretch of apparently deep water flows between the Sun’s clock tower/pumping station and the factory, in one of only two photos in the archives to show water here (see the other immediately below).
-Alex Fayer has explained that during the expansion, Ascot Rd was rerouted a little distance from the factory.
+A stretch of apparently deep water flows between the Sun's clock tower/pumping station and the factory, where no water appears in most other photos.
+Alex Fayer has explained that, during the 1950s expansion, Ascot Rd was rerouted a little distance from the factory.
 The ground there was waterlogged, obliging the road builders to dig a deep diversion trench and keep pumps running most of the time.
 This photo was taken when the pumps were not running and the trench had filled up.
-Ascot Road has since been widened and there is now no sign of the trench, but Jack Garratt recalls that watercress was grown in it for some years.
-Alan Collette adds that a footbridge built mainly of railway sleepers crossed the water near the railway embankment to allow access to allotment gardens between the clock tower and the River Gade.
+Ascot Road has since been widened and there is now no sign of the trench, but Jack Garratt recalled that watercress was grown in it for some years.
+Alan Collette added that a footbridge built mainly of railway sleepers crossed the water near the railway embankment to allow access to allotment gardens between the clock tower and the River Gade.
 The photographer was likely standing on the bridge to take this picture.
-(Photo from the archives)
+(From the Sun archives)

 Photo

 An aerial shot of the Ascot Road façade, April 1957.
 Work is nearing completion on the Operation Sunrise factory expansion.
 Here we see the drainage trench running past the clock tower, with allotment gardens filling the space down to the river.
-On the right are the railway line, the little footbridge over the water, the White Paper Store, and the entrance to the Ink Factory.
-(From the archives)
+On the right are the railway line, the footbridge, the White Paper Store, and the entrance to the Ink Factory.
+(From the Sun archives)

 Photo